Paris Jackson Wasn't Happy With Her

 Advertisement

 The change in question?
 It involved the headline.
-It seems Jackson is taking issue with the way Harper's Bazaar focused on making her out to be her late father's "favorite."
-In the article, Jackson says, "Growing up, I was treated as the favorite, because I was the only girl.
+It seems Jackson is taking issue with the way Harper's Bazaar focused on making her out to be her late father's "favourite."
+In the article, Jackson says, "Growing up, I was treated as the favourite, because I was the only girl.
 I was the princess; I was perfect in my dad's eyes."

 So when Jackson did post the image to her Instagram feed, she removed the headline entirely.
 The cover just reads "Paris Jackson."
 The original version includes the quote "I was perfect in my dad's eyes" under her name.